For a Dreamy Night

 Covent Garden Market

-Garden is the beating heart of theaters and leisure, and one of our favorite activities was getting lost in the paths of its famous "apple market".
-Originally, it only sold fresh products, but it gradually transformed, thanks to globalization, to offer a delightful array of handcrafted products.
-Handmade soaps, jewelry, bags, clothing, a magician’s stand, candies, household items: it’s a great opportunity to bring back lots of souvenirs for our loved ones, although you might need to have a bit of a fortune to do so.
+Garden is the beating heart of theaters and entertainment, and one of our favorite things was to get lost in the paths of its famous "apple market".
+Originally, it only sold fresh products, but it gradually transformed, thanks to globalization, to offer a wide array of handcrafted items.
+Handmade soaps, jewelry, bags, clothing, a magician's booth, candies, household items: it's a great opportunity to bring back lots of souvenirs for loved ones, as long as you have a nice fortune to spend.
 Welcome to London!

 Voir cette publication sur Instagram